-Capsular contracture presents as firmness or hardness around the implant.
-It is caused by scar tissue forming around the device.
+Capsular contracture is caused by scar tissue forming around the implant, and presents itself as firmness or hardness around the device.
 In severe cases, it can cause discomfort.

 If you are considering replacing the implants after experiencing capsular contracture, the surgeon will first remove the scar tissue in a procedure called capsulectomy.
-This is so the new implants will feel softer.
-However, there is a 50% chance that capsular contracture will recur after insertion of the new implants.
+However, there's a 50 percent chance that capsular contracture will recur after insertion of the new implants.

 3. Rippling of saline implant

-Many women are troubled by visible ripples (or ones they can feel) near the axilla or arm pit.
-This happens most frequently with saline implants -- silicone is less prone to rippling.
+Many women are troubled by visible ripples (or ones the can feel) near the armpit.
+This happens most frequently with saline implants — silicone is less prone to rippling.
 Rippling is also more common in thin women with less breast tissue.
 This is not a medical problem, but a cosmetic one.

 4. Displacement or "bottoming out"

 In some patients, the implant can become displaced to the side or sag down on the chest.
 Sometimes the implant falls abnormally low, revealing the scar, and creating too much fullness below the nipple.
-Again, these are cosmetic problems and most women opt for revision and replacement.
+Again, these are cosmetic problems, not a medical issue, and most women opt for revision and replacement.

 In some cases, the device falls below the mammary gland and creates a second "bubble" or fullness below the crease.
-This is usually repaired with replacing the implant.
+This is usually repaired by replacing the implant.

 7. "Snoopy" Deformity

-In some cases, the implant fails to drop down to a normal position.
-This can create a bulge above the nipple, which from the side view, has the appearance of the cartoon character Snoopy.
+In some cases, the implant fails to drop down to a normal position, creating a bulge above the nipple.
+From the side, the breast can resemble the cartoon character Snoopy, which is where this condition got its name.
 Revision is usually done to correct this issue.

 8. Breasts have sagged